pytask-dev/pytask/docs/tutorials/how_to_define_dependencies_products.rst

     def task_create_random_data(produces):
         ...

-The ``@pytask.mark.produces`` marker attaches a product to a task which is in this case a :class:`pathlib.Path` to file.
+The ``@pytask.mark.produces`` marker attaches a product to a task which is a :class:`pathlib.Path` to file.
 After the task has finished, pytask will check whether the file exists.

+Optionally, you can use ``produces`` as an argument of the task function and get access to the same path inside the task function.

 .. tip::

     If you do not know about :mod:`pathlib` check out [1]_ and [2]_.
-The module is very useful to handle paths conveniently and cross-platform.
+The module is very useful to handle paths conveniently and across platforms.

 Dependencies